YenWenWang/NSFInvasion2022/misc/BLAST.markdown

 Now, you should get four `[<genename>].fasta`.
 Rename the sequences with the gene names (its, lsu, tef1a or btub; you can use `sed`, `nano`...)

-Lastly, copy each fasta into corresponding `/home/genhons1/StudentBlastResults/[<genename>]` and change the file name into your sample name. <b>Remember to not copy into the file and then change the name: IT WILL MESS THINGS UP!</b> It should look like this.
+Lastly, copy each fasta into corresponding `/home/genhons1/StudentBlastResults/[<genename>]` and change the file name into your sample name and underscroll your name. <b>Remember to not copy into the file and then change the name: IT WILL MESS THINGS UP!</b> It should look like this.

 ```
 cp [<genename>].fasta /home/genhons1/StudentBlastResults/[<genename>]/[<samplename>].fasta